LeMaitre Vascular (NASDAQ:LMAT) Updates Q1 2022 Earnings Guidance

-LeMaitre Vascular (NASDAQ:LMAT – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
+LeMaitre Vascular (NASDAQ:LMAT – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.260-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.300.
 The company issued revenue guidance of $37.70 million-$39.70 million, compared to the consensus revenue estimate of $39.22 million.LeMaitre Vascular also updated its FY 2022 guidance to $1.350-$1.450 EPS.

-LeMaitre Vascular (NASDAQ:LMAT – Get Rating) last posted its quarterly earnings data on Thursday, February 24th.
-The medical instruments supplier reported $0.28 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.03).
-The business had revenue of $39.50 million for the quarter, compared to the consensus estimate of $39.70 million.
-LeMaitre Vascular had a net margin of 17.42% and a return on equity of 13.18%.
-LeMaitre Vascular’s quarterly revenue was up 5.2% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.34 EPS.
-As a group, equities research analysts expect that LeMaitre Vascular will post 1.44 earnings per share for the current year.
+A number of research firms have commented on LMAT.
+Zacks Investment Research raised shares of LeMaitre Vascular from a sell rating to a hold rating in a research report on Wednesday.
+Barrington Research cut their target price on shares of LeMaitre Vascular from $62.00 to $54.00 in a research report on Friday, February 25th.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $61.80.

-LMAT has been the subject of several research analyst reports.
-Barrington Research dropped their price objective on LeMaitre Vascular from $62.00 to $54.00 in a research note on Friday.
-Zacks Investment Research lowered LeMaitre Vascular from a hold rating to a sell rating in a research note on Wednesday, January 26th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $61.80.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 24th.
+Stockholders of record on Tuesday, March 8th will be given a dividend of $0.125 per share.
+This is an increase from LeMaitre Vascular’s previous quarterly dividend of $0.11.
+The ex-dividend date is Monday, March 7th.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.03%.
+LeMaitre Vascular’s payout ratio is presently 34.92%.

-In other news, CFO Joseph P. Pellegrino, Jr. sold 807 shares of LeMaitre Vascular stock in a transaction dated Monday, December 27th.
-The stock was sold at an average price of $52.00, for a total value of $41,964.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-16.50% of the stock is currently owned by insiders.
+In related news, insider Trent G. Kamke sold 7,929 shares of LeMaitre Vascular stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $48.22, for a total transaction of $382,336.38.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the business’s stock in a transaction on Monday, December 27th.
+The stock was sold at an average price of $52.00, for a total transaction of $41,964.00.
+The disclosure for this sale can be found here.
+Insiders own 14.10% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in LMAT.
-MML Investors Services LLC increased its holdings in LeMaitre Vascular by 4.6% during the 4th quarter.
-MML Investors Services LLC now owns 6,066 shares of the medical instruments supplier’s stock valued at $305,000 after purchasing an additional 264 shares during the period.
-State of Tennessee Treasury Department increased its holdings in LeMaitre Vascular by 22.9% during the 4th quarter.
-State of Tennessee Treasury Department now owns 10,968 shares of the medical instruments supplier’s stock valued at $551,000 after purchasing an additional 2,047 shares during the period.
-Sei Investments Co. increased its holdings in LeMaitre Vascular by 6.0% during the 4th quarter.
-Sei Investments Co. now owns 18,346 shares of the medical instruments supplier’s stock valued at $974,000 after purchasing an additional 1,033 shares during the period.
-Cubist Systematic Strategies LLC increased its holdings in LeMaitre Vascular by 14.3% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 23,165 shares of the medical instruments supplier’s stock valued at $1,164,000 after purchasing an additional 2,903 shares during the period.
-Finally, California State Teachers Retirement System increased its holdings in LeMaitre Vascular by 5.3% during the 4th quarter.
-California State Teachers Retirement System now owns 26,671 shares of the medical instruments supplier’s stock valued at $1,340,000 after purchasing an additional 1,338 shares during the period.
-Hedge funds and other institutional investors own 85.82% of the company’s stock.
+Hedge funds have recently made changes to their positions in the business.
+MML Investors Services LLC lifted its stake in LeMaitre Vascular by 4.6% in the 4th quarter.
+MML Investors Services LLC now owns 6,066 shares of the medical instruments supplier’s stock worth $305,000 after purchasing an additional 264 shares in the last quarter.
+State of Tennessee Treasury Department lifted its stake in LeMaitre Vascular by 22.9% in the 4th quarter.
+State of Tennessee Treasury Department now owns 10,968 shares of the medical instruments supplier’s stock worth $551,000 after purchasing an additional 2,047 shares in the last quarter.
+Sei Investments Co. lifted its stake in LeMaitre Vascular by 6.0% in the 4th quarter.
+Sei Investments Co. now owns 18,346 shares of the medical instruments supplier’s stock worth $974,000 after purchasing an additional 1,033 shares in the last quarter.
+Cubist Systematic Strategies LLC raised its position in shares of LeMaitre Vascular by 14.3% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 23,165 shares of the medical instruments supplier’s stock valued at $1,164,000 after buying an additional 2,903 shares in the last quarter.
+Finally, California State Teachers Retirement System raised its position in shares of LeMaitre Vascular by 5.3% during the 4th quarter.
+California State Teachers Retirement System now owns 26,671 shares of the medical instruments supplier’s stock valued at $1,340,000 after buying an additional 1,338 shares in the last quarter.
+Institutional investors and hedge funds own 85.82% of the company’s stock.

 About LeMaitre Vascular (Get Rating)